grafana/grafana/docs/sources/administration/server-administration/_index.md

 ---
-title: Server management
+title: Server administration
-weight: 800
+weight: 900
 ---

-# Server management
+# Server administration

 Grafana servers have global settings, users, and preferences that server administers must configure and maintain.
 This includes licenses for Grafana Enterprise, server-wide settings, and global user accounts.